Utopia

-A utopia (/juːˈtoʊpiə/ yoo-TOH-pee-ə) typically describes an imaginary community or society that possesses highly desirable or nearly perfect qualities for its members.
-It was coined by Sir Thomas More for his 1516 book Utopia, describing a fictional island society in the New World.
-However, it may also denote an intentional community.
-In common parlance, the word or its adjectival form may be used synonymously with "impossible", "far-fetched" or "deluded".
+A utopia (/juːˈtoʊpiə/ yoo-TOH-pee-ə) typically describes an imagined community or society that possesses highly desirable or near-perfect qualities for its members.
+It was coined by Sir Thomas More for his 1516 book Utopia, which describes a fictional island society in the New World.

-Hypothetical utopias focus on—amongst other things—equality, in such categories as economics, government and justice, with the method and structure of proposed implementation varying based on ideology.
-Lyman Tower Sargent argues that the nature of a utopia is inherently contradictory because societies are not homogeneous and have desires which conflict and therefore cannot simultaneously be satisfied.
+Hypothetical utopias and actually-existing utopian intentional communities focus on, among other things, equality in categories such as economics, government and justice, with the method and structure of proposed implementation varying according to ideology.
+Lyman Tower Sargent argues that the nature of a utopia is inherently contradictory because societies are not homogeneous.
+Their members have desires that conflict and therefore cannot simultaneously be satisfied.
 To quote: